praveenrauniyar370/courier-service/README.md

 * Follow the above calculate Delivery Cost steps till Do You Want to Calculate delivery Time ?
 * Enter Yes as Input value for Do You Want to Calculate delivery Time ?
 * After this You need to input  " no_of_vehicles max_speed max_carriable_weight" by space separated.
 * Please input only 3 value in same above order.
-Ex- 2 70 200
+Example- 2 70 200
 * After this you will get Courier charge response with Delivery time of each package.